School of Businessufv.ca/business

 |BUS 261||Business Law||3|

 Note 1: Students with MATH 140 or equivalent may take a business or general elective in lieu of MATH 140.
-Students planning to transfer their credits to the BBA should take MATH 141.
+Students planning to transfer their credits to the BBA should take MATH 141 or MATH 111.

 Program continuance and probation are governed by UFV’s Undergraduate Continuance policy (92).
 Students must have a CGPA of at least 2.00 to remain in good academic standing.
 Failure to meet or maintain a 2.00 will result in restrictions on registration and may lead to academic suspension.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.